ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/labeller-app/README.md

 The input csv file needs to have the following columns (in this order):

-- **Datetime**: Datetime format (should be able to handle most formats), the manual export format from SkySpark was tested with the app and works
+- **Datetime:** Datetime format (should be able to handle most formats), the manual export format from SkySpark was tested with the app and works
-- **Value:**: A column of numeric sensor values, note that any non-numeric values will be coerced to NAs
+- **Value:** A column of numeric sensor values, note that any non-numeric values will be coerced to NAs
 - **ID:** Any label used to identify a sensor, multiple sensors can be used in a single file and they will be plotted as different colors
 - **Anomaly:** True/False and needs to be fully populated prior to import to the app